MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 1. Select **Azure** frontend hosting.
 Do not select any cloud resources.
 1. Select **JavaScript** as the programming language.
 1. Press **Enter** to select the default workspace folder.
-1. Enter a suitable name for your app, like `helloworld`.
-The name of the app must consist only of alphanumeric characters.
+1. Enter `helloworld` as the name for your app.
+The name of the app must have only alphanumeric characters.

-   After all the questions have been answered, your project is created.
+   After you have answered all the questions, your project is created.

 ---